liorfranko/liorfranko.github.io/index.markdown

 3. Community Collaboration: Working with the Istio and Envoy communities to contribute our findings and improvements back to the open-source projects.

 We believe our approach can serve as a blueprint for others facing similar challenges in heterogeneous Kubernetes environments, and we look forward to further optimizations and community contributions.

+## Acknowledgments

+We would like to express our gratitude to the Istio and Envoy communities for their invaluable support and quick responses to our queries.
+Special thanks to the VictoriaMetrics team for their high-performance monitoring solution that made our real-time metrics collection possible.
+We also appreciate the contributions of all team members involved in this project, whose dedication and expertise were crucial to its success.

 ## Appendix: Implementation Details